-Students that do not speak English as their mother tongue need extra supports to help them achieve.
-Scholars' Hall has many ESL teachers who are qualified to provide assistance to those students who may need added assistance with English.
-These supports take place at a time that is convenient for the student and their family (before school, during work periods, at lunch, or after school).
-TOFEL and other language tests are practiced.
+Students that do not speak English as their first language need extra supports to help them achieve.
+As with the IEP process, ESL students are given a unique program where they are supported with their English skills.
+Through reading, writing, and oral language skills, ESL students are taught to become full English language speakers, readers, and writers.
+Supports for these students occur at a time that is convenient for the student and their family (before school, during work periods, at lunch, or after school).
+TOFEL and other language tests are practiced and, if needed, English proficiency tests are arranged for post-secondary admission purposes.